Code7Crusaders/MVP/README.md

 ## Project Overview

-This project is a Flask-based web application that provides API endpoints for handling chat-related functionalities.
+This project is a React Flask-based web application that provides API endpoints for handling chat-related functionalities.
 It is designed to be lightweight, easy to set up, and extendable.

 ## Project Structure